henil0109/ONLINE-FOOD-DELIVERY-SYSTEM/README.md

 # 🍽️ Online Food Delivery System

-##📌 Project Overview
+## 📌 Project Overview

-This Online Food Delivery System is a Python-based project that allows users to order food from multiple restaurants, track orders, generate bills, and analyze sales data with graphical insights.
+The **Online Food Delivery System** is a Python-based project that enables users to order food from multiple restaurants, manage orders, and track sales with rich graphical insights.
+This system simplifies the food ordering process and provides a clean UI for both customers and business administrators.

 ---

 ## 🚀 Features

-✅ Restaurant & Menu Management – Store multiple restaurants with unique menus.
+- ✅ **Restaurant & Menu Management**
+  Add and manage multiple restaurants, each with its own customized menu.

+- ✅ **Order Placement & Billing**
-✅ Order Processing – Users can select dishes, place orders, and generate bills.
+  Customers can browse menus, place orders, and get dynamically generated bills.

-✅ Unique Order IDs – Automatically assigns and fetches order details.
+- ✅ **Unique Order IDs**
+  Automatically generates and assigns unique IDs for every order for easy tracking.

+- ✅ **Excel-Based Data Storage**
-✅ Excel Storage – Orders and revenue are stored in an Excel file for easy tracking.
+  Stores order history, revenue, and item details in Excel (.xlsx) files for easy access and analysis.

-✅ Graphical Insights – Generates sales charts, most ordered items, and total revenue.

-✅ User-Friendly UI – Interactive and visually appealing design using Gradio.
+- ✅ **Sales Analytics & Graphs**
+  Uses graphical reports to display:
+  - Total revenue
+  - Most ordered dishes
+  - Sales by restaurant/item

+- ✅ **User-Friendly Interface**
+  Built using **Gradio**, the system offers an interactive, clean, and modern web UI for seamless user interaction.

 ---

 ## 🏗 Tech Stack

-Python (Core logic)
-Gradio (UI Development)
-Pandas (Data Handling)
-Matplotlib (Data Visualization)
-Excel (.xlsx) (Data Storage)
+- 🐍 **Python** – Core logic and data handling
+- 🖼 **Gradio** – UI development for web-based interaction
+- 📊 **Pandas** – Data manipulation and Excel integration
+- 📈 **Matplotlib** – Data visualization and sales chart generation
+- 📁 **Excel (.xlsx)** – File-based data storage (orders, revenue)

 ---